-Standing 17m below the surface of the Mediterranean Sea, Christ of the Abyss, or Cristo degli Abissi in Italian, was designed by sculptor Guido Galletti, and placed on the seabed, not far offshore from the Abbey of San Fruttuoso, near the town of Portofino in 1954.
+Standing 17m below the surface of the Mediterranean Sea, Christ of the Abyss, or Cristo Degli Abissi in Italian, was designed by sculptor Guido Galletti, and in 1954 it was placed on the seabed not far offshore from the Abbey of San Fruttuoso, near the town of Portofino.

 Cast in solid bronze, the 2.5m high statue depicts Christ, arms outstretched in a gesture of blessing and gazing upwards.
-It was installed on the initiative of diver Duilio Marcante as a memorial to his friend and fellow diver Dario Gonzatti, an Italian scuba pioneer, who tragically died near this spot in 1947.
+It was installed on the initiative of diver Duilio Marcante as a memorial to his friend and fellow diver Dario Gonzatti, an Italian scuba pioneer who tragically died near the spot in 1947.

 If you are here on the last Sunday of July, you will witness one of Italy's most extraordinary and poignant religious ceremonies.
 An evening mass is held on the beach followed by an underwater procession to Christ of the Abyss, where a laurel wreath is placed at the statue's feet.

 Bronze for the statue was donated from a variety of sources, and included ships' bells, submarine propellers and the medals of Olympic athletes and soldiers who had fallen in combat

 Christ of the Abyss was raised from the seabed for repairs in 2003 and was cleaned in 2018, so it is now in prime condition once more and makes a dramatic backdrop for underwater photographs.